-If you are denied by the Administrative Law Judge (ALJ) after your hearing, you can appeal your case to the Appeals Council (AC) in Falls Church, VA.
-The Appeals Council can be and usually is the slowest part of a disability case.
-It can take up 1.5 years for a decision to be rendered on your appeal.
+If you are denied by the Administrative Law Judge (ALJ) after your Social Security Disability hearing, you can appeal your case to the Appeals Council (AC) in Falls Church, VA.
+The Bishop Law Firm represents Social Security Disability clients at the Appeals Council in North Carolina.
+Call us today for a free case review, (919) 615-3095.

-You can go to your local Social Security office to file the appeal or you can fax it in to the AC.
+You can go to your local Social Security office to file the appeal, file the appeal online or you can fax it in to the AC.
 You will need to call the AC’s main phone number and find out where you need to fax your request.
 The AC’s phone number is (703) 605-8000.
 Do not rely on fax numbers that you find for the AC online.
 The AC fax numbers are constantly changing.
 I would suggest a phone call to them to verify the correct fax number for you to send your request for review to.

-If you have been denied by an ALJ and are wondering if you should take your case to the Appeals Council or District Court, give us a call.
+If you have been denied by an ALJ and are wondering if you should take your case to the Appeals Council or District Court, give us a call, (919) 615-3095.